DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 This has shown me the importance of writing code following Software engineering principles and doing code reviews as when someone leaves unexpectedly without a trace it is important to be able to read and understand their code that has been left behind.

 During his weeks code review I found my code to be a lot more modular, has less code smells such as "Duplicate code" and "Mysterious Name" and will reach a higher Internal quality criteria (also due to having test cases)
-My team member is Improving at a fast rate and was relying a bit more on comments to explain the code in previous weeks but has now removed uneccessary comments and instead now uses clear self descriptive code writing.
+My team member is Improving at a fast rate and was relying a bit more on comments to explain the code in previous weeks but has now removed uneccessary comments and instead now uses clear self descriptive code writing.So it is good to see previous advice on comments being implemented well by team members.

 In Conclusion I feel I am still progressing and refining myself but at the same rate as previous weeks in terms of software principles, I do appreciate being more aware of the principles now and feel its becoming more habitual to ensure I am following them.